Roger H. Zion: Congress

-At the suggestion of D. Mead Johnson, chief of Mead Johnson, he ran for Congress in 1964 as Republican but was unsuccessful losing to the incumbent Democrat Winfield K. Denton.
+At the suggestion of D. Mead Johnson, chief of Mead Johnson, he ran for Congress in 1964 as Republican but was unsuccessful, losing to the incumbent Democrat Winfield K. Denton.
 However, running against Denton in the 1966 election, he unseated Denton.
 Beginning in the 90th Congress, he was re-elected to the three succeeding Congresses, serving from January 3, 1967, to January 3, 1975.
 In 1967, Zion called anti-Vietnam War protesters "traitors" and suggested that "any of them involved in illegal acts be treated comparably with Frenchmen whose heads were shaved if they were caught collaborating with the Germans in World War II."
 While in Congress and following his Congressional terms, he participated in various bridge tournaments against corporate executives including Warren Buffett and members of the British Parliament.

 Zion was an unsuccessful candidate for reelection in 1974 to the 94th Congress, losing to state Senator Philip H. Hayes beginning a long line of frequent turnovers in the district known as the Bloody Eighth.

 Later career and death

 After leaving Congress, Zion became the president of Resources Development Inc. in Washington, D.C.
 As of 2011 he resided in Washington, D.C., but later moved back to Evansville.

-He died in Evansville at the age of 98 in September 2019.
-He was survived by his wife of 74 years, Marjorie Emma Knauss, and three children.
+He died in Evansville, Indiana on September 24, 2019, one week after his 98th birthday.
+He was survived by his wife of 74 years, the former Marjorie Emma Knauss, and three children.